 A compress is basically a cloth or a small towel that has been soaked in an herbal decoction or infusion and then applied to a painful area.

 Use Comfrey for sports type injuries.
 St.John’s Wort and Rosemary for painful joints and low back pain.
 Chamomile is good for cramps and stomach pains.
-Peppermint is wonderful for strained muscles.
+Peppermint is wonderful for strained muscles and so is dried Basil.
 Grated fresh ginger is wonderful for relieving painful swelling and redness from gout.
 During painful flare-ups, daily wet-packs of ginger will help.
 So will soaking the gout inflamed toe in a tub of warm water to which you have added a tablespoon of grated ginger and a tablespoon of Epsom salts.
 Soak until the water has cooled.

-A poultice is an old fashioned method of applying warmth, moisture and the healing compounds of certain herbs.
+A compress is an old fashioned method of applying warmth, moisture and the healing compounds of certain herbs.
 It smells much better than sport creams and cost a lot less.

 Blessed be, sweet ones.